-2020 has brought us bushfires, social unrest, and a global pandemic, and the year is only half-way over.
+2021 has brought us social unrest, and the continuation of the global pandemic.
 With so much social unease and economic uncertainty, it can be difficult to keep your clients.
 Like you, they may be dealing with a decrease in income.
 They’re justifiably concerned for their future and are accounting for every single dollar spent.
 If you want to keep your current clients, you must let them know why your product or service is worth the price.
 In this post, we’ll share tips on how to reduce client churn at any time but especially during times of international crisis.

 Let’s get started.